fazzy12/requirement-analysis/README.md

 5. **Enhances User Satisfaction**
    By thoroughly understanding and documenting user needs, requirement analysis ensures the final product will actually solve the problems it was intended to address, leading to higher user adoption and satisfaction.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several critical activities that transform stakeholder needs into detailed, actionable specifications:

+* **Requirement Gathering**
+  The process of collecting information about the system requirements from various stakeholders through techniques like interviews, surveys, workshops, and observation.
+This activity focuses on understanding what different users need from the system.

+* **Requirement Elicitation**
+  The proactive process of extracting hidden or unexpressed requirements from stakeholders.
+This goes beyond simple gathering to uncover underlying needs through techniques like prototyping, brainstorming, and use case analysis.

+* **Requirement Documentation**
+  The systematic recording of requirements in a structured format such as Software Requirements Specification (SRS) documents, user stories, or requirement matrices.
+This creates a formal reference that guides development and testing activities.

+* **Requirement Analysis and Modeling**
+  The process of examining requirements for consistency, completeness, and feasibility.
+This involves creating visual models like data flow diagrams, entity-relationship diagrams, and state transition diagrams to represent system functionality and relationships.

+* **Requirement Validation**
+  The critical review process where stakeholders confirm that documented requirements accurately represent their needs.
+This includes techniques like reviews, walkthroughs, and developing acceptance criteria to ensure requirements are testable and verifiable.